 Sometimes local authorities or NHS trusts may close or cut mental health services.
 Sometimes cuts or closures are needed to ‘modernise’ mental health care, or because of financial reasons.
 It is possible to challenge cuts or closures in your area, if you feel you or someone you care for will be affected by them.
 This factsheet looks at what you could do.Download

-This factsheet explains what clinical negligence is.
-It clarifies the difference between a clinical negligence claim and making a complaint.
-It also has information about how to get legal funding for claims.Download
+This factsheet tells you what clinical negligence is.
+It explains the difference between a clinical negligence claim and making a complaint.
+There is also information about how you can get legal funding for claims.Download

 Community Mental Health Teams (CMHTs) support people living in the community who have complex or serious mental health problems.
 Different mental health professionals work in a CMHT.
 This factsheet explains what a CMHT can do and how you might get referred to them.Download